unkdrew/techhive.drewwei.com/README.md

 Once testing (manual or automated) is done in Beta stage, do the following to deploy changes to the production website.

 * Run command: `git push`

-Note: Process for publishing to S3/CloudFront is still TBD.